Xenoblade Chronicles X

-Xenoblade Chronicles X is a 2015 action role-playing game developed by Monolith Soft and published by Nintendo for the Wii U console.
-Xenoblade Chronicles X forms part of the Xeno metaseries, being a spiritual successor to Xenoblade Chronicles without any narrative connections to prior Xeno titles.
-Carrying over several gameplay elements from Xenoblade Chronicles, players explore the open world planet Mira, completing a variety of quests and unlocking new regions to explore and gather resources from across Mira's five continents.
+Xenoblade Chronicles X is a 2015 action role-playing game developed by Monolith Soft and published by Nintendo for the Wii U. The game is part of the Xenoblade Chronicles series, itself forming part of the wider Xeno metaseries.
+Carrying over several gameplay elements from the original game, players explore the open world planet Mira, completing a variety of quests and unlocking new regions to explore and gather resources from across its five continents.
+The story follows a surviving human ship after escaping an alien battle which destroys Earth, with the player character joining the BLADE unit to defend the human survivors and uncover Mira's secrets.

-Xenoblade Chronicles X takes place on the uncharted planet Mira.
-Following Earth's destruction during an alien war, humanity attempts to escape, with only a few ships surviving.
-One such ship, the colony New Los Angeles (NLA), narrowly escapes and crashes on Mira.
-After being rescued from a hibernation pod by a woman named Elma, the player character, a customizable Avatar, becomes a member of BLADE, which protects NLA and seeks the Lifehold - vital to their survival - while fending off the hostile Ganglion and investigating Mira's secrets.

-Beginning development after work finished on Xenoblade Chronicles, Xenoblade Chronicles X features multiple returning staff from earlier Xeno titles, including series creator Tetsuya Takahashi as executive director and scenario co-writer.
-The staff also included Xenoblade Chronicles director Koh Kojima and producer Shingo Kawabata, Xenoblade Chronicles scenario co-writer Yuichiro Takeda, and Xenosaga artists Kunihiko Tanaka and Kouichi Mugitani.
-The team set themselves the challenge of creating an expansive world for players to explore within a tight development budget.
-The implementation of online multiplayer both proved challenging due to the team's inexperience, and the game required a comprehensive story rewrite to recast the protagonist as a player-created avatar.
+Production began in 2010 after work finished on Xenoblade Chronicles.
+Returning staff included series creator Tetsuya Takahashi as executive director and co-writer, director and designer Koh Kojima, and co-writer Yuichiro Takeda.
+Xenosaga artists Kunihiko Tanaka and Kouichi Mugitani contributed to the art and character design.
+The team set themselves the challenge of creating an expansive world for players to explore despite a tight development budget.
+The implementation of online multiplayer both proved challenging due to the team's inexperience, and required a comprehensive story rewrite to recast the protagonist as a player-created avatar.
 The music was created by anime composer Hiroyuki Sawano.

 The game was first announced in 2013 under the working title "X", set for a release date the following year, but was later delayed to 2015.
 The game's localization was handled by Nintendo Treehouse and 8-4, undergoing changes for its Western release.
-Upon release, Xenoblade Chronicles X was well received.
-The game received praise for its story, combat, and vast world size, while receiving some criticism for its sometimes complicated learning curve.
-The basic game engine and foundation work of Xenoblade Chronicles X was used in the team's next Xeno game, Xenoblade Chronicles 2.
+Upon release, Xenoblade Chronicles X was praised for its combat and world design, but saw criticism for its narrative and lack of explanation for its systems.
+Journalists have also ranked it among the best releases on the Wii U. The game engine and foundation work of Xenoblade Chronicles X was used in the team's next Xeno game, Xenoblade Chronicles 2.

+An expanded remaster, Xenoblade Chronicles X: Definitive Edition, was released in 2025 for the Nintendo Switch.
+The remaster included gameplay and interface adjustments, new story content and characters, and graphical enhancements.
+It met with positive reviews from journalists, with praise going to its gameplay and visual enhancements, though there were mixed opinions on its new story content.